9 Min Read

-So you cheated.
-You didn’t really mean to, but the opportunity was there and you couldn’t resist, it just happened.
-Now you are feeling guilty and like you should make things right and be honest.
-You may still love your wife and feel like cheating was a mistake.
-But deciding if you should tell your wife you cheated.
+So, you cheated.
+You didn’t really mean to, but the opportunity was there, and you couldn’t resist, it just happened.
+Now you're feeling guilty and like you should make things right, be honest, and tell your wife you cheated.

 Many men who have strayed wrestle with this.
-They may spend sleepless night for weeks, months, or even years pondering the question, “should I tell my wife I cheated?”
+They may spend sleepless night for weeks, months, or even years pondering the question, “Should I tell my wife I cheated?”

-Let’s take a look some of the reasons that may prevent you for telling your wife you cheated, and some reasons that you should tell her.
+Let’s take a look some of the reasons that may prevent you for telling your wife you cheated, as well as some reasons you should tell her.

 What Would Prevent You From Confessing?

 Mentally debating on whether to tell or not to tell can drive you crazy.
 You can make a case for either if you try hard enough.

-You want to spare her feelings.
+- You want to spare her feelings.
 Cheating on your wife is a betrayal.
-No matter the state of your relationship and no matter how she finds out – from someone else, catching you in the act (finding evidence is usually how) or from you directly - it will be painful.
+No matter the state of your relationship and no matter how she finds out – from someone else, catching you in the act (finding evidence is usually how), or from you directly - it will be painful.

 - You don’t want to make problems worse.
 The fact that you cheated at all means that your relationship has some problems.
-Maybe these are big problems that threaten the continuation of your marriage, or maybe they are minor enough that you know you can work them out with some effort.
+Maybe these are big problems that threaten the continuation of your marriage, or maybe they are minor, and you know you can work them out with some effort.

 - Then there are the kids to consider.
 When you tell your wife you cheated they will likely find out too at some point.
 How will it hurt them?
-What kind of example does that set, and what if they pull away from you because you hurt their mother?
-Yet another reason to stay mum.
+What kind of example does that set?
+What if they pull away from you because you hurt their mother?

-- It was a onetime thing.
+- It was a one-time thing.
 Since it will never happen again, it really doesn’t make sense to stir the pot.
 Why risk the pain, anger, additional damage to your relationship, and complications with the kids over a single mistake?

 What Are The Reasons You Should Confess?